US imposes sanctions on companies tied to Sudan forces as fighting rages | Law-Order

 The United States on Thursday imposed sanctions on companies it accused of fuelling the conflict in Sudan, stepping up pressure on the army and a rival paramilitary force to stop fighting raging in Khartoum and other regions.

-The U.S. Treasury Department said it targeted two companies linked to Sudan's army and two companies tied to the rival paramilitary Rapid Support Forces (RSF).
+The U.S. Treasury Department said it targeted two companies linked to the army, including the country's largest defence enterprise, and two companies tied to the rival paramilitary Rapid Support Forces, including one involved in gold mining.
 "We will not hesitate to take additional steps if the parties continue to destroy their country," a senior U.S. administration official, who briefed reporters on condition of anonymity, said.

 "The targeting of the companies is far from symbolic," the official said, adding that the measures are intended to choke off the parties' access to weapons and resources that allow them to perpetuate the conflict.
 Sudan's army and the RSF did not immediately respond to requests for comment.

-The conflict, which broke out on April 15, has killed hundreds, forced more than 1.6 million to flee and turned one of Africa's greatest cities - the three-part capital of Khartoum, Omdurman and Bahri on the River Nile - into a war zone.
-Residents said heavy artillery fire could be heard in northern Omdurman and intermittent firing in southern Bahri.
+The conflict, which broke out on April 15, has killed hundreds, forced more than 1.6 million to flee and turned the three cities that make up the capital around the confluence of the Nile - Khartoum, Omdurman and Bahri - into a war zone.
+Residents said heavy artillery fire could be heard in northern Omdurman and intermittent firing in southern Bahri, despite a deal for a ceasefire that is meant to run till Saturday evening.

 "We are being terrorized by the sounds of heavy artillery around us.
 The house has been shaking," 49-year-old Nadir Ahmed said in the Thawra neighbourhood of Omdurman.
 "Where is this ceasefire we hear about?"
 Clashes also continued near a market in southern Khartoum, where at least 19 people were killed and 106 wounded on Wednesday, according to a member of a local neighbourhood committee.

-SANCTIONS, WARNINGS The United States, alongside Saudi Arabia, has been leading efforts to try to secure an effective ceasefire, though both sides have breached a string of truces.
+SANCTIONS, WARNINGS The United States, alongside Saudi Arabia, has been leading efforts to try to secure an effective ceasefire at talks in Jeddah, though both sides have breached a string of truces.

-The army said on Wednesday it had suspended talks taking place in Jeddah, Saudi Arabia.
-But the senior U.S. official said neither party had left and the talks were continuing.
-Thursday's action - the first punitive measures imposed under an executive order signed by U.S. President Joe Biden in May - slapped sanctions on Sudan's largest defence enterprise, Defence Industries System, which the Treasury said generates an estimated $2 billion in revenue and manufactures arms and other equipment for Sudan's army.
+Saudi Arabia and the U.S. said late on Thursday they were suspending the talks, a day after Sudan's army announced it was halting its participation.
+The sanctions are the first punitive measures imposed under an executive order signed by U.S. President Joe Biden in May.
+They target Sudan's largest defence enterprise, Defence Industries System, which the Treasury said generates an estimated $2 billion in revenue and manufactures arms and other equipment for Sudan's army.

 Arms company Giad, also known as Sudan Master Technology, was targeted as well.
-On the RSF side, Washington imposed sanctions on Algunade, which it said is involved in gold mining and is controlled by RSF Commander Mohamed Hamdan Dagalo and his brother, as well as Tradive General Trading L.L.C., which it said is a front company controlled by another brother and involved in procuring vehicles for the RSF.
+On the RSF side, Washington imposed sanctions on Algunade, which it said was involved in gold mining and controlled by RSF Commander Mohamed Hamdan Dagalo and his brother, as well as Tradive General Trading L.L.C., which it said was a front company controlled by another brother and procured vehicles for the RSF.

-The companies, which are all key to the business and procurement activities of both forces, could not immediately be reached for comment.
-Washington also issued an updated business advisory to highlight growing risks to U.S. business and individuals exacerbated by the conflict, including trade in gold from a conflict-affected area, U.S. Secretary of State Antony Blinken said in a separate statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)